GoncaloSantosCosta/MovieWebApp/README.txt

 This is a group project as part of the Databases and Information Analysis course from the Masters in Biomedichal Engineering at the University of Coimbra.
-It marked our fist time using SQL, Django, HTML and CSS.
+It marked our first time using SQL, Django, HTML and CSS.

 -The 'bd dados' file has the SQL code for 10 movies to be added in the PostGreSQL database